brianekummer/autohotkey-older/Read Me.md

     - How slow will it be?
 - Is there any use for AppsKey (context menu)?
 - Other automation ideas
+    - Window management
+        H left         HS       Snap active window to left half/third/two-thirds of the screen H right        HS       Snap active window to right half/third/two-thirds of the screen H up           HS       Snap active window to top half/third/two-thirds of the screen H down         HS       Snap active window to top half/third/two-thirds of the screen
+    - Focusing/studying   : Most of this is in my old code: https://github.com/brianekummer/autohotkey/blob/master/My%20Automations.ahk
+        H ^ f ??
+HS       Focusing.
+Starts Do Not Disturb timer for 30 minutes, which also sets Slack statuses to heads-down.
+        H ^ s ??
+HS       Studying.
+Starts Do Not Disturb timer for 60 minutes, which also sets Slack statuses to books and opens udemy.com.
     - Visual Studio
         - Moved Solution Explorer to left side, pinned
         - ^!l shows it